lingqingmeng/django-crawler/README.md

                  are placed next to a large paragraph description, it's very likely to be at the page specific to that event.
 That's because a list of events in a "upcoming events" would not be able to fit large paragraph descriptions for each event.
-    Simplicity: Computationally efficient because it aims to minimize the number of pages searched.
+    **Simplicity**: Computationally efficient because it aims to minimize the number of pages searched.
 3-step process that returns well formatted pages fast.
 If it can't find at least                      10 activity pages the app will broaden its search breadth and depth.
-    Simplicity: Used only one language (Python 2.7.7).
+    **Simplicity**: Used only one language (Python 2.7.7).